 Courses often provide the opportunity to work on projects with leading businesses and organisations.
 There may also be opportunities to take an optional work placement in industry either in the UK or abroad.

-Only a few graduates get jobs as a result of their final degree shows.
+Only a few graduates get jobs because of their final degree shows.
 Internships are a more common way of finding work and building up experience, making contacts and increasing your portfolio.
-The design world is small and design agencies will recommend interns who have impressed them, or contact them if there are suitable opportunities in the future.
+The design world is small and design agencies will recommend interns who have impressed them or contact them if there are suitable opportunities in the future.

 Participating in relevant competitions and exhibitions can help you to promote yourself and build up your network of contacts.
 You could also try and get some work experience, for example working for a film production company, television channel or even a magazine, or do some voluntary work on local projects.